th3sh3ph3rd/microcontroller/app1/libmp3/readme.txt

 avr-gcc main.o -mmcu=atmega1280 -funsigned-char -funsigned-bitfields -fpack-struct -fshort-enums -lmp3 -L. -o application.elf

 Make sure that the header and library files are in the compilers and linkers search path.
 E.g. in the same directory as your other source files (-L. adds the current directory to the linkers library search path).

+Revision 1:
+* fix issues with SmartMP3 from HW rev. 1.21 due to fast SPI clock resulting (sometimes) in sampling errors